HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 ## Malpractices on the web

 Nowadays, the performance of the technologies used  plays a particularly relevant role.
 To this end, technologies are constantly being further developed, optimized, and new technologies launched.
 One of these new technologies is WebAssembly, which becomes a [W3C recommendation](https://www.w3.org/2019/12/pressrelease-wasm-rec.html.en) by the end of 2019.
 WebAssembly achieves the development of powerful web applications and has made it possible to run almost native high-performance computing in web browsers.
 No rose without a thorn; attackers have taken advantage of this technology, and this is how the new attack vector cryptojacking was found.
-Attackers used this technology to mine cryptocurrencies on the web browser by using the computer’s power of visitors (malicious cryptomining).
+Attackers used this technology to mine cryptocurrencies on the web browser by using the computer's power of visitors (malicious cryptomining).
 This is a very attractive technique for attackers – inject a few lines of JavaScript code in the webpage and let all visitors mine for you.
-Since the technique cryptomining on the web rarely used also by website operators, we can’t generalize that all websites with cryptomining have been crypto hijacked.
-But in most cases, the website operators don’t offer an opt-in alternative for visitors, and the visitors remain still uninformed as to whether their resources are being while surfing on the website.
+Since the technique cryptomining on the web rarely used also by website operators, we can't generalize that all websites with cryptomining have been crypto hijacked.
+But in most cases, the website operators don't offer an opt-in alternative for visitors, and the visitors remain still uninformed as to whether their resources are being while surfing on the website.

 {# TODO cryptominer usage image #}